Robust Fair Clustering: A Novel Fairness Attack and Defense Framework: Definitions for Metrics

 \textbf{ACC.} This is the unsupervised equivalent of the traditional classification accuracy.
 Let there be a mapping function $\rho$ that computes all possible mappings between ground truth labels and possible cluster assignments\footnote{Such a mapping function can be computed optimally using the Hungarian assignment~\cite{kuhn1955hungarian}.} for some $m$ samples.
 Also, let $Y_i, L_i$ denote the ground truth label and cluster assignment label for the $i$-th sample, respectively.
 Then we can define ACC as:

 \textbf{Balance.} Balance is a fairness metric proposed by \citep{chierichetti2017fair} which lies between 0 (least fair) and 1 (most fair).
-Let there be $m$ protected groups.
-Then, define $r^g$ and $r_k$ to be the proportion of samples of the dataset belonging to protected group $g$ and the proportion of samples in cluster $k \in [K]$ belonging to protected group $g$.
-Then define $R_{k,g} = r^g/r_k$.
+Let there be $m$ protected groups for a given dataset $X$.
+Then, define $r^g_X$ and $r^g_k$ to be the proportion of samples of the dataset belonging to protected group $g$ and the proportion of samples in cluster $k \in [K]$ belonging to protected group $g$.
 The Balance fairness notion is then defined over all clusters and protected groups as:

 \textbf{Entropy.} Entropy is a fairness metric proposed by \citep{li2020deep} and similar to Balance, higher values of Entropy, mean that clusters have more fairness.
 Let $N_{k,g}$ be the set containing the samples of the dataset $X$ that belong to both the cluster $k \in [K]$ and the protected group $g$.
 Further, let $n_k$ be the number of samples in cluster $k$.
 Then Entropy for group $g$ is defined as follows: